 |13th Annual Great Shorthorn Revival Sale - September 27, 2014.

 Sale will be located in Beaverton, Michigan.
-Sign up now to request a catalog.
+Sale catalog is now online.

 Located in central Michigan, Little Cedar Cattle Co. produces elite Shorthorn cattle and continually works to move the breed and the association in a positive direction.

 Each September, Little Cedar hosts “The Great Shorthorn Revival,” the top Shorthorn consignment offering in the nation.
 The sale presents an opportunity for consignors and buyers to connect, establish relationships and exchange valuable genetics to create progress within their individual herds and throughout the breed.

 Owners Steve and Julie French work together each day in management and marketing of their seedstock operation, guided by lifetime experience in cattle breeding and an avid study of breed history.

 “Though some may view the issues we face today as challenging, our study of the history of this breed proves that bumps in the road are simply that.
 When we read about the trends that Shorthorns have weathered since first arriving on American soil in 1783, one thing stands out: the people who believed in the merit and value of Shorthorn cattle...the people who studied, and discussed, and